-These numbers are within the ten percent variance with the 2005 TAF allowed by the FAA and will be used for analysis in the EIS. $^{6}$
+In summary, for the horizon years assessed in this document, 2012 and 2018, the number of annual operations assessed were 241,600 and 271,450, respectively.
+These numbers are within the ten percent variance with the 2005 TAF allowed by the FAA and will be used for analysis in the EIS.6

-Due to Skybus Airline's announcement of beginning U.S. operations with their primary hub being CMH, a High-Growth Scenario was developed.
-This Scenario represents the "base" forecast plus additional growth brought on by the operation of Skybus.
-This type of airline may be extremely successful at CMH, and therefore, could have a major impact on the number of passengers and operations at CMH in the future.
+Due to the attractiveness of CMH to low-cost carriers, a High-Growth Scenario was developed.
+This Scenario represents the "base" forecast plus additional growth brought on by the operation of one or more low-cost carriers.
+These types of airlines may be extremely successful at CMH, and therefore, could have a major impact on the number of passengers and operations at CMH in the future.
 This scenario represents a relatively aggressive view of the future activity levels at the Airport.
 For 2012, the High Growth Scenario projects 6,847,600 enplaned passengers and 288,400 operations, which are a 103 percent and 37 percent increase over current levels, respectively.
 In 2018, 7,618,800 enplanements and 318,250 annual operations are forecasted in the High Growth Scenario.
-Table 1-1 and 1-2 show the High Growth Scenario as compared to the Planning Aviation Forecasts.
+Tables 1-1 and 1-2 show the High Growth Scenario as compared to the Planning Aviation Forecasts.